 Toronto Police would like to make the public aware of an ongoing scam where people are receiving calls from unknown individuals claiming to be employees of the Canada Revenue Agency.
 Read more.

 Also, be aware of a real estate scam that has occured in Vancouver.
 A Bayview Village resident has reported a similar attempt in our neighbourhood!

 Important Spring Fire Safety Tips from SafeTech Security

 Be sure to check your smoke and carbon monoxide detectors.
 This is an important part of fire safety.
 In Ontario, every home must have a working smoke alarm installed on every level and outside all sleeping areas.
 Read more

-Bayview Village 60th Anniversary Walking Series To celebrate the 60th anniversary of Bayview Village, the Bayview Village Association is pleased to sponsor a series of walks around Bayview Village throughout 2016.
-These walks will range from short, easy strolls along neighbourhood streets to more challenging hikes in our ravines.
-Check out our new self-guided neighbourhood walks
+Bayview Village 60th Anniversary Walking Series To celebrate the 60th anniversary of Bayview Village, BVA is organizing a series of walks around Bayview Village, ranging from short, easy strolls along neighbourhood streets to more challenging hikes in our ravines.

 Executive-only area (password protected)